zonemaster/zonemaster/docs/requirements/TestRequirements.md

 Most of the requirements are derived from these documents:

- * Source document for Zonecheck: [features.shtml](http://www.zonecheck.fr/features.shtml)
+ * Source document for Zonecheck: [Features](internal-documentation/requirements/ExistingZCFeaturesCLI.md )
- * Policy document for Zonecheck: [tests-policy-2.html](http://www.afnic.fr/en/products-and-services/services/zonecheck/tests-policy-2.html)
+ * Policy document for Zonecheck: [Test Policy](internal-documentation/requirements/ExistingZCPolicy.md )
  * Source document for DNSCheck: [Detailes list of all possible DNSCheck messages](https://github.com/dotse/dnscheck/wiki/Detailed-list-of-all-possible-dnscheck-messages)

 Tests to implement